AndrewDTR/amoses.dev/src/pages/blog/nato-alphabet.md

 [^2]: Notably, pressing the hint button doesn't automatically skip you -- it still requires that you say the correct answer.
 This was inspired by the design pattern of Duolingo, whose team definitely has more UX experience with language learning than I do!

 [^3]: Firefox has speech _synthesis_, which is the portion of the Web Speech API that allows for text to speech.
 However, because the speech recognition aspect of the API relies on offloading the data to remote servers, Mozilla hasn't implemented support for it.
 The site can recognize this and displays a generic "...speech recognition is not supported in this browser" message.
+Yes, there are various speech recognition models that you can load into the browser's cache with WASM, but that feels like an unproportionate amount of effort for such a small user base who won't be receiving the intended experience.